Skip to content

 Test core logic without mocking UI:

-def test_tree_generation():
+async def test_tree_generation():

 tree = Tree(topic_prompt="Test", provider="ollama", model_name="test")